-Yes, the City has other limitations and restrictions on airport operations.
-As a condition of accepting federal grants, the City assured the federal government under Title 49, U.S.C that it will agree to a number of grant assurances (some similar to the deed assurances).
-As previously noted the City must continue to operate the airport as a public use airport and be made available to the public without unjust discrimination to all types, kinds and classes of aeronautical activities, including commercial aeronautical activities offering services to the public at the airport.
-And as noted above the City must protect aerial approaches to the airport.
+Yes, the city has other limitations and restrictions on airport operations.
+As a condition of accepting federal grants, the city assured the federal government under Title 49, U.S.C that it will agree to several grant assurances (many like the deed assurances).
+As previously noted, the city must continue to operate the airport as a public use airport and be made available to the public without unjust discrimination to all types, kinds, and classes of aeronautical activities, including commercial aeronautical activities offering services to the public at the airport.
+And as noted above the city must protect aerial approaches to the airport.
 These grant obligations normally last for 20 years following the issuance of the Federal grant, or in some instances the useful life of the improvement.
-However, as noted above the City must observe in perpetuity certain deed assurances incurred when the Federal Government conveyed the airport to the City.
+However, as noted above the city must observe in perpetuity certain deed assurances incurred when the Federal Government conveyed the airport to the city.
 A copy of the current grant assurances is available for review at the Venice Airport Administration Office.